inaba036/100-days-of-code/README.md

 # 100-days-of-code
-Fork this template for the 100 days journal - to keep yourself accountable
+Started February 5th, 2018.

-Trying to figure out how to use GitHub...
+Not quite sure how to use GitHub, but let's go!